ksstrat/milestone-project-1/README.md

 ![Mobile Navigation Bar - unfolded](docs/screenshots/navbar-mobile-unfolded.png)

 ### **Header Element Heading h1**
-* The h1 heading of the header is the same on all pages and contains the name of the community (WaterWayFriends).
+* The h1 heading of the header is the same on all pages and contains the name of the community.(WaterWayFriends)
 * It stays the same on all devices.
   * Note that the paragraph content of the header is different on each page, as it briefly describes the content of that page.